CUCC Expedition Handbook

 3.5.5.
 Other rescue gear

-Plenty of food and carbide will be needed on a long rescue.
+Plenty of food and spare lights will be needed on a long rescue.

 The following gear may be needed in particular situations: